kinode-dao/kinode-book/src/apis/http_server.md

 *See also: docs.rs for HTTP Server part of process_lib*

 **Note: Most processes will not use this API directly.
-Instead, they will use the [`process_lib`](./process_stdlib/overview.md) library, which papers over this API and provides a set of types and functions which are much easier to natively use.**
+Instead, they will use the [`process_lib`](./process_stdlib/overview.md) library, which papers over this API and provides a set of types and functions which are much easier to natively use.
+This is mostly useful for re-implementing this module in a different client or performing niche actions unsupported by the library.**

 The HTTP server is used by sending and receiving requests and responses.
 From a process, you may send an `HttpServerAction` to the `http_server:sys:nectar` process.